 Why is Molasses Used in Baked Beans?

-For generations, cooks have been using molasses to enhance the flavor and texture of baked beans.
+For generations, cooks have been using molasses to improve the flavor and texture of baked beans.

 Originating in New England during colonial times, cooks needed to find a way to keep their beans from tasting bland.

-Molasses serves as the perfect ingredient to both sweeten and thicken the beans’ sauce.
+Molasses is the perfect ingredient to both sweeten and thicken the beans' sauce.

 The sweetness of this syrup offsets the salty taste of bacon or pork that is often added when making a batch of baked beans.